Body recovered, Waikato River

 Attributable to Hamilton City Area Commander Inspector Neil Faulkner:

-Police have recovered a body inside a vehicle in the Waikato River, believed to be missing 39-year-old man Aydan Brown.
+Police have recovered a body in the Waikato River, believed to be missing 25-year-old man Teananga Tiotia.

-Police were conducting a search for another missing person in the river yesterday when Dive Squad located a vehicle with a body inside.
+Police Search and Rescue, and the National Dive Squad have been conducting a search of the river since Teananga was reported missing on Saturday 10 January.

-Police notified his family yesterday evening, and our thoughts are with them at this difficult time.
+The body was located just before 10am, with Police promptly notifying the family.

-The vehicle and body have been recovered, and River Road has since reopened.
+Our condolences are with the loved ones of Teananga at this difficult time.

 The formal identification process is underway, and his death has been referred to the Coroner.